 Issue date Brief description Conclusions Proposals for improvement November 2017 Annual Audit Letter 2016-17 Letter summarising the key messages arising from the Auditor General's statutory responsibilities under the Public Audit (Wales) Act 2004 and his reporting responsibilities under the Code of Audit Practice.
 The Annual Audit Letter is in Appendix 2 of this report.
-The Council complied with its responsibilities relating to financial reporting and use of resources; The Auditor General is satisfied that the Council has appropriate arrangements in place to secure economy, efficiency and effectiveness in its use of resources; The Auditor General issued a certificate confirming that the audit of the accounts has been completed on 29 September 2017; and To date my work on behalf of the Auditor General on the certification of grant claims and returns has not identified significant issues that would impact on the 2017-18 accounts or key financial systems.
-None
+Wrexham County Borough Council complied with its responsibilities relating to financial reporting and use of resources.
+I am satisfied that the Council has appropriate arrangements in place to secure economy, efficiency and effectiveness in its use of resources.
+My work to date on certification of grant claims and returns has not identified significant issues that would impact on key financial systems.
+None.
+Local risk-ba ased performance au dit July 2018 Sickness Absence Arrangements - Follow-up Review Our review looked at progress made in addressing the proposal for improvement we made in our 2015 Corporate Assessment 1 The Council's arrangements for managing sickness absence are helping to reduce absence levels.
+We came to this conclusion because: Ine managers receive appropriate HR support to manage sickness absence; revised arrangements for notifying, recording, reporting and monitoring sickness have improved the accuracy of sickness data, but some aspects of the process could be streamlined; and improved arrangements are helping to reduce sickness absence levels in the majority of service areas.
+None.